kktsuji/stable-diffusion-docker/README_new_classes.md

 ## Overview

 Yes, you can definitely add new classes to a pretrained ResNet model!
-This repository demonstrates three different approaches for extending pretrained ResNet models with additional classes while leveraging transfer learning.
+This repository demonstrates four different approaches for extending pretrained ResNet models with additional classes while leveraging transfer learning.

 ## Approaches